Wellglade Group: First Leicester

+Through the Trentbarton operations, Wellglade Group acquired a 6% shareholding of First Leicester in 1993, First Bus UK are the majority shareholder in the operations.
+During 2024, First Group purchased the Wellglade Group shareholding in Leicester CityBus ending the long standing shareholding.

 Midland General

 The Midland General Omnibus Company was incorporated in 1920 as a company in the Balfour Beatty group with a depot at Langley Mill.
 In 1972 the company's operations were merged with those of Trent and the Midland General fleetname ceased to be used.

 The name was resurrected when Bargain Bus routes BB2 to Cotgrave and BB4 to Long Eaton were started in Nottingham in competition with Premiere Travel's services.
 These were withdrawn after Premiere Travel decided to withdraw their services.

 The Black Cat and Ilkeston Flyer services acquired from Felix in January 2012 were to be operated by Midland General.
 In practice buses of the Notts + Derby fleet operated both services and the Midland General name has disappeared from the timetables.

 Felix Bus Services

 In January 2012 Wellglade purchased some assets from Felix Bus Services.
-Felix already shared two routes with Trent Barton, these being Black Cat and Ilkeston Flyer.
+Felix already shared two routes with Trentbarton, these being Black Cat and Ilkeston Flyer.
 Despite the appearance of the Midland General name in timetables, the former Felix journeys were operated by Notts + Derby.